crawl/crawl/crawl-ref/docs/crawl_manual.rst

 speed of Felids or Spriggans, or the claws of Trolls and Ghouls.
 These are often, but not always, like a preset mutation.
 In case such an innate feature gets amplified by an ordinary mutation, it is displayed in a light blue colour.
+Some of these innate features will provide an activated ability, which can be used with the 'a' command.

 Some mutations are only temporary and will dissipate after slaying more enemies.
 These are listed in purple on the list of mutations, and marked as temporary.